Jakcck/Horsle/README.md

 Wordle but the word is always horse

-requires tkinter (pip install tkinter)
+Requires tkinter (pip install tkinter).

-can change the answer variable (line 6) to any 5 letter string
+Can change the answer variable (line 6) to any 5 letter string.

-program does not currently have any restriction on what letters can be entered (aka guessing is not limited to words, so strings like 'abcde' can be used)
+Program does not currently have any restriction on what letters can be entered (aka guessing is not limited to words, so strings like 'abcde' can be used).